prisma/prisma1/examples/auth/README.md

 ## Get started

-### 0. Prerequisites

-- [Docker](https://www.docker.com): For the purpose of this tutorial, you're going to deploy the Prisma service locally with Docker.
-Note that if you don't want to use Docker, you also can deploy the Prisma service on a _public cluster_.
-In that case, you need to adjust the Prisma service endpoint in [`index.js`](./index.js#L23) to the one of your service on the public cluster

 > **Note**: `prisma` is listed as a _development dependency_ and _script_ in this project's [`package.json`](./package.json).
 This means you can invoke the Prisma CLI without having it globally installed on your machine (by prefixing it with `yarn`), e.g. `yarn prisma deploy` or `yarn prisma playground`.
 If you have the Prisma CLI installed globally (which you can do with `npm install -g prisma`), you can omit the `yarn` prefix.

 ### 1. Download the example